backyard breeders

 Different Between Backyard Breeders & Puppy Mills

-Reputable Breeder vs Backyard Breeder
+Ethical Breeder vs Backyard Breeder

-Experience and Knowledge
+Difference of Experience and Knowledge

 Healthcare Facilities and Investment

-The dog’s health is a primary concern for a reputable breeder as they want to make sure their new breed is healthy and has low risks of developing any defects.
-However, since most backyard breeders are commercial-minded, they pay little attention to their dog’s health.
+The dog’s health is a primary concern for a responsible breeder, as they want to make sure their dogs are healthy and have low risks of developing any defects.
+However, since most backyard breeders are commercial-minded, they pay little attention to their dogs’ health.
+They tend to own their dogs and care for them even after they have been purchased.
+They take full responsibility in case of any health issues and make sure to treat their dogs in the best way possible.

-Reliable breeders tend to own their breeds and care for them even after they have been purchased.
-They take full responsibility in case of any health issues and make sure to treat their sogs in the best way possible.
-On the contrary, backyard breeders don’t take responsibility for their dogs in case of any health issue which is why they cannot be trusted or relied upon when purchasing a puppy.
+On the contrary, backyard breeders don’t take responsibility for their dogs in case of any health issue, which is why they cannot be trusted or relied upon when purchasing a puppy.

 How to choose a responsible breeder?